 It is officer opinion that the application through an appropriately worded legal agreement would secure sufficient certainty through offering the land for a period in which it should be realistically possible for the Local Education Authority to secure real progress in the construction of a new school.
 Officers consider that the public benefit of land to deliver a new school is a material consideration in favour to which substantial weight may be afforded.
-Beyond this period in the event that a primary school is not provided a fall back of a financial contribution to mitigate impacts of the development on primary education is at least properly mitigated.
+Beyond this period in the event that a primary school is not provided a fall back of a financial contribution to mitigate impacts of the development on primary education provision will be provided, ensuring that the impact of the development on primary education is at least properly mitigated.